 Since cadavers are a too rare resource for medical purposes, Surgical Theater created a VR-enabled solution aimed at helping young brain surgeons get more practical skills.

 This system uses magnetic resonance imaging (MRI) to generate detailed 3D brain models explorable on a screen.
-Students can virtually conduct a surgery using joysticks as a means of medical instruments.
+Students can virtually conduct surgery using joysticks as a means of medical instruments.

-The solution is developed in the way to simulate the results of surgeon’s moves as realistically as possible.
+The VR solution is developed in the way to simulate the results of the surgeon’s moves as realistically as possible.
 When increasing the pressure on a joystick while virtually pushing a blood vessel, the system visually moves this vessel in the correspondence with the applied pressure.